Lights, Camera, Jail: The Story Behind Justin Bieber’s Infamous Mugshot

-From pop star to jailhouse bars.
+From concert stage to jailhouse cell.

-Around 4 a.m.
-Jan.
-23, 2014, police in Florida arrested 19-year-old pop star Justin Bieber for driving under the influence, reckless driving and resisting arrest.
+Around 4 a.m. on Jan.
+23, 2014, police in Florida arrested then 19-year-old pop star Justin Bieber for driving under the influence, reckless driving and resisting arrest.
 It was the start of a media frenzy for the musician.

 The arrest happened in Miami Beach, when police saw Bieber in a yellow Lamborghini racing against a red Ferrari.
 The residential area’s speed limit was 30 mph, but the two drivers, one being Bieber, were speeding at 55 to 60 mph.